NotKisoMomo/Keep/README.md

 A session represents the full lifecycle of a player's data — from load to release.
 Calling `Keep.StartPlayerSession` opens a ProfileStore session for every registered schema, wraps each in a handle, and registers them under a single owner object.

 Sessions are tracked internally.
 If a session is already active when `StartPlayerSession` is called again, the existing handles are returned immediately.

+Keep automatically wires `PlayerRemoving` and `game:BindToClose` internally — you do not need to call `EndPlayerSession` yourself in standard flows. `PlayerRemoving` triggers a graceful release for that player, and `BindToClose` ends all remaining sessions before the server shuts down.
+Only call `EndPlayerSession` manually when you need to force an early release outside of those events.

 ---